gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 where it can read the port used by the connection (`req.ID().LocalPort`).
 It needs to maintain a map of port numbers to local proxies to avoid creating a new proxy and a cert on each connection.

+The final strategy to select an app and a port looks like this:

+1. The client sends an A or AAAA query to VNet's DNS server.
+1. VNet queries the cluster for an app spec where the hostname from the DNS query matches `public_addr`.
+It caches the app spec for later use.
+It responds to the DNS query with a virtual IP address.
+1. The client creates a TCP connection to that address.
+1. VNet receives the connection through the TUN device.
+At this point, VNet knows which port the client wants to use.
+VNet verifies if the port number is included in the port ranges in the cached app spec.
+If the port is not included, VNet closes the connection and shows an error in Connect.
+1. If the port validation passes, VNet requests an app cert with said port in `RouteToApp.TargetPort` and starts a local proxy with this cert.
+VNet forwards the connection to the local proxy.

+The next time a connection comes in on the same hostname and port, VNet reuses the cached app spec and the local proxy to forward the connection to the proxy service, without having to perform any extra queries to the cluster.

+The initial implementation is not going to refresh the cached app spec, requiring the user to stop and start VNet to refresh it.
+We assume that outside of the initial setup, app specs change rarely enough where this behavior will be acceptable for early adopters.
+Later we might consider refreshing the app spec whenever we get a connection on a port that's not in the spec or invalidating the cache after refreshing an app cert in a local proxy.

 ### Configuration

 ```yaml